Lawn Mower Buying Guide

 When putting away your lawn mower for the season, place it in a dry area to limit corrosion and rust.
 If a completely dry area is unavailable, be sure to place it in an area where moisture exposure is limited.

 Before storage, be sure to fill the tank with a mixture of fuel and fuel stabilizer to limit fuel separation, oxidation, and moisture-induced corrosion.
+You may also want to consider premixed fuel that can be left in the engine all year long.

 Clean any clumped or stuck clippings from underneath the mower (mower deck) before putting your lawn mower into storage.